-- Lightly dampen your fingers to push down any rough spots on the scones before baking.
+- Lightly dampen your fingers to push down any rough spots on the scones before baking, if desired.

 - Store leftover scones in a sealed container for a couple of days.
-If necessary, heat scones in a toaster oven or microwave briefly to soften.
+Heat scones in a toaster oven or microwave briefly to soften.